 Just like with any optimisation efforts, it is important to strike a good balance between not responding to the data and doing too much to try and fix the issues.
 Every visitor wants a simple and easy browsing experience.
-So when it comes to optimising or redesigning your website here are some mistakes you should try to avoid:
+So when it comes to optimising or redesigning your website and completing A/B testing for CRO, here are some mistakes you should try to avoid:

 - Over personalisation – Personalised shopping experiences may be the latest trend but that doesn’t mean a customer’s experience should be 100% personalised.
 It can be off-putting sometimes for a customer to see actually how much information you know about them, resulting in potential losses.
 Test what performs best, do visitors want to see suggested items based on what they’ve already viewed or view new products that they may not have considered before?